Octopus Inspired Optimization (OIO): A Hierarchical Framework for Navigating Protein Fitness Landscapes: Experiments and Analysis

 While OIO operates on discrete protein sequences, its internal search process, guided by the probabilistic encoding matrix, occurs in a continuous space.
 The CEC2022 benchmark suite is the standard for evaluating the core performance of continuous optimizers, rigorously testing their ability to balance global exploration and local exploitation.
 For this validation, all 16 algorithms were tested on the 12 standard 10-dimensional problems (F1-F12).
 Each was run 10 times with a maximum budget of 20,000 function evaluations (FES).

 The results unequivocally demonstrate the superiority of OIO's core engine.
-As detailed in the Appendix (Table~\ref{tab:cec_ranking}), OIO achieved the \textbf{number one overall rank} with a CEC-style score of 1153, significantly outperforming the second-place CPO (3559).
+Quantitative ranking analysis confirms that OIO achieved the number one overall rank, significantly outperforming the second-place CPO.
 This commanding lead confirms OIO's world-class optimization power.

-The performance gap is visually evident in Figure~\ref{fig:cec_boxplot}.
+The performance gap is visually evident in Fig.~\ref{fig:cec_boxplot}.
 OIO's results (highlighted) not only exhibit a lower median, indicating better solutions, but also a much tighter interquartile range, signifying exceptional stability.
 Table~\ref{tab:cec_summary} further quantifies this, showing that on multimodal problems like F6, OIO finds solutions orders of magnitude better than the best baseline, showcasing its critical ability to escape local optima.
-Figure~\ref{fig:cec_convergence} provides a visual representation of OIO's convergence on representative unimodal, multimodal, and composition functions.
-These plots highlight OIO's rapid descent towards superior solutions, starkly contrasting with the slower convergence or premature stagnation observed in other leading algorithms.
+In terms of convergence behavior, OIO exhibits a rapid descent towards superior solutions across unimodal, multimodal, and composition functions, starkly contrasting with the slower convergence or premature stagnation observed in other leading algorithms.

 Beyond solution quality, OIO excels in computational efficiency.
 As shown in Table~\ref{tab:cec_time_summary}, OIO consistently finds its superior solutions in a significantly shorter timeframe.
 On every representative function, OIO's average execution time is substantially lower than even the fastest baseline algorithm.
 For example, on the complex F6 function, OIO is over 30\% faster than the quickest competitor (34.3s vs 48.8s) and nearly twice as fast as the baseline average.
 This demonstrates that OIO's performance gains do not come at the cost of computational overhead; rather, its intelligent search strategy leads to a more efficient discovery of high-quality solutions.
 This combination of accuracy, stability, and speed solidifies OIO's position as a powerful and practical optimization tool.